sameearif/dumplings/public/to-bert-with-roberta-p1/index.md

     </tbody>
   </table>
 </div>
-<p style={{ textAlign: 'center', marginTop: '2px', fontSize: '12px', marginBottom: '-10px' }}><em>These values are random and not the actual values.</em></p>
+<p style={{ textAlign: 'center', marginTop: '2px', fontSize: '12px', marginBottom: '-10px' }}>Matrix 1: <em>Embeddings matrix.
+These values are random and not the actual values</em></p>

 #### 2. Positional Embeddings
 The positional embeddings are learnable parameters, just like the token embeddings.
-During the initialization phase of the model, the positional embedding vectors is initalized with random values.
+During model initialization, the positional embedding vectors are initialized with random values.
 For example, if the model is designed to handle sequences of up to `s` tokens, there will be `s` positional embedding vectors, one for each possible position in the input sequence.
 Since Transformers do not have a built-in notion of sequence order, positional embeddings are added to the token embeddings.
 These embeddings encode the position of each token in the sequence, allowing the model to understand the order of words.
 In the case of Dumplings, 1st postition vector will be added the the input embedding of "Dump" and 2nd position vector will be added to the input embedding of "##lings".
+These embeddings ensure the model understands the sequential nature of the data, which is critical for capturing context.

 #### 3. Encoder Block
 #### a.
 Multi-Head Attention
-Multi-head attention, allows the model to focus on different parts of the sequence simultaneously.
+Multi-head attention, enables the model to attend to different parts of the sequence simultaneously.
 This mechanism helps the model capture complex relationships between words, regardless of their distance in the sequence.

-After adding the Input Embeddings and Positional Embeddings, we'll get final embeddings `X`.
-Therefore our matrix `X` would be:
+After adding the Input Embeddings and Positional Embeddings, we'll get final embeddings `X` of shape `(s, h)` where `s` is the input sequence (number of input tokens) length and `h` is the model's dimensionality (embedding vector size).
+Therefore in case of input "Dumplings are tasty" our matrix `X` would be:
 <div style={{ display: 'flex', justifyContent: 'center', alignItems: 'center', marginTop: '-10px' }}>
   <table style={{ borderCollapse: 'collapse', fontSize: '12px', textAlign: 'center' }}>
     <tbody>